bunsenbrowser/bunsen/README.md

 ````

 The discovery component is currently unused; it was an experiment in bootstrapping a node.js app.
 Not yet ready (if ever!)

+## Credit
+Thanks to Ben Davis for providing the original Bunsen image for the logo. https://thenounproject.com/search/?q=bunsen&i=490710